 "As inequality grew, San Juan del Sur became a resort for the rich; surfers and the retired; snowbirds; builders, contractors, and real-estate dealers; pimps, commercial sexual exploitation, drugs, and sex trafficking.
 Machismo was verbally attacked but remained virtually undisturbed; violence against women was endemic and tolerated but with increasing resentment on the part of women.
 Tourism brought some jobs but unemployment grew.”

-As we prepare to welcome Dr. Bello to campus, Brandeis alum Rachel Gillette '11 examines the ethics of tourism in the following “Ethical Inquiry.”
+In advance of Dr. Bello visit to campus, Brandeis alum Rachel Gillette '11 examined the ethics of tourism in the following “Ethical Inquiry.”

 Introduction: What are the Ethics of Tourism?

 “A traveler without observation is a bird without wings.”– Moslih Eddin Saadi

 For the tourist, travel can be fun, exciting, adventurous, and relaxing; it can be educational, inspiring, and thought provoking; it can also be confusing, tiring, and scary.
 But what are the impacts and implications of tourism, for the host country and its residents?
 Is there an “ethical code” that travelers should follow?